rozek/node-red-ai-toolkit/README.md

 The descriptions were directly taken from the Leaderboard's "About" page

-The `Quantizations` characteristic is a JavaScript object whose properties are named by an available quatization (such as `q8_0`, `q5_k_m`, or similar, always given in lowercase) and contain a quantization specification object with the following properties:
+The `Quantizations` characteristic is a JavaScript object whose properties are named by an available quantization (such as `q8_0`, `q5_k_m`, or similar, always given in lowercase) and contain a quantization specification object with the following properties:

 * **`Quantization`** - mandatorially contains the described quantization (which is also used as the key for this object)
 * **`FileURL`** - mandatorially contains the URL where the described quantization may be downloaded